 - Sending ridiculously long emails, like PostPlanner.

-- Not being clear who’s sending the email.
+- Not being clear about who’s sending the email.

 - Including multiple CTAs.